-Belt & Hose Service in Twin Falls, ID — S&D Automotive
+Belt & Hose Service in Twin Falls, ID — Bill’s Automotive & Muffler

-Belts and hoses are easy to overlook — they don't make noise, they don't trigger warning lights, and they don't usually give you much warning before they fail.
-A burst radiator hose on Blue Lakes Blvd during the July heat or a snapped serpentine belt on the highway to Jerome are both preventable.
-At S&D Automotive, we've been catching these things before they become roadside emergencies since 1990.
-We inspect belts and hoses at every service visit and replace them on your schedule rather than the road's.
+Belts and hoses are easy to overlook: they don't make noise, they don't trigger warning lights, and they don't usually give you much warning before they fail.
+A burst radiator hose on the way to Jerome or a snapped serpentine belt on the highway are both preventable.
+At Bill's Automotive & Muffler, our thorough inspection on every vehicle catches these things before they become roadside emergencies.
+We've been doing it this way since 1983.

 Belt & Hose Services We Provide